WICG/display-locking/explainers/hidden-content-explainer.md

 because searching for text in these areas requires computing style and layout.
-`content-visibility` saves this computed style and layout instead of `display:none` which deletes them, which means that once the first run of find-in-page or ScrollToTextFragment will compute these values, and subsequent runs can reuse the saved style and layout.
+`content-visibility` saves this computed style and layout instead of `display:none` which deletes them, which means that once the first run of find-in-page or ScrollToTextFragment computes these values, the subsequent runs can reuse the saved style and layout.

 ## Accessibility